sethblack/python-seo-analyzer/README.md

 Note About Python
 -----------------

 I've written quite a bit about the speed of Python and how there are very specific use cases where it isn't the best choice.
 I feel like crawling websites is definitely one of those cases.
-I wrote this tool in Python around 2010 to solve thea very specific need of crawling some small HTML-only websites for startups I was working at.
+I wrote this tool in Python around 2010 to solve the very specific need of crawling some small HTML-only websites for startups I was working at.
 I'm excited to see how much it has grown and how many people are using it.
-I feel like Python SEO Analyzer is acceptable for most smaller use cases, but if you are looking for something faster, I've built a much faster and more comprehensive tool [Black SEO Analyzer](https://github.com/sethblack/black-seo-analyzer).
+I feel like Python SEO Analyzer is acceptable for most smaller use cases, but if you are looking for something better, I've built a much faster and more comprehensive tool [Black SEO Analyzer](https://github.com/sethblack/black-seo-analyzer).

+-Seth

 Installation
 ------------